timocato/prSacLanemark/README.md

 ### To use:
 You will need Matlab, image processing toolbox, autonomous driving toolbox.
-The curve fitting module is borrowed from https://www.mathworks.com/matlabcentral/fileexchange/13812-splinefit
+[INCLUDED]The curve fitting module is borrowed from https://www.mathworks.com/matlabcentral/fileexchange/13812-splinefit

 ### To run the code:
 1. download and unzip Kitti road dataset from http://www.cvlibs.net/datasets/kitti/raw_data.php?type=road, and use the synced+rectified data.